Inverted Oscillators for Testing Gravity-induced Quantum Entanglement: I. Introduction

 where we introduced $\omega_{\rm kHz}\equiv \omega/1$kHz and $m/d^3$ is roughly capped by the density of the oscillators.
 Since we will consider an optomechanical setup, we have chosen 2g/${\rm cm}^3$ as our fiducial value, referring to the typical density of the mirror material such as fused silica (2.2 g/cm$^3$) or silicon (2.3 g/cm$^3$).
 To obtain a measurable signal, we have to overcome the smallness of $\eta$.

-In this paper, we seek a new experimental setup addressing the above problems.
+In this letter, we seek a new experimental setup addressing the above problems.
 We first provide a generic theoretical framework to consider the gravitational interaction between oscillators.
 We consider a pair of oscillators with arbitrary quadratic potentials and investigate when the generated entanglement is maximized.
-By computing logarithmic negativity, we find that unstable inverted oscillators generate entanglement most quickly.
-Their entanglement increases exponentially, which is advantageous for overcoming weak gravity.
-They can also potentially relax decoherence requirements because only a short time is needed to generate measurable entanglement.
+By computing logarithmic negativity, we find that unstable inverted oscillators generate entanglement most efficiently.
+Their entanglement increases exponentially, which is advantageous for overcoming weak gravity and decoherence.
 We then explore the experimental realization of such inverted oscillators.
 The milligram mass range is known to be promising for experimental verification of the quantum nature of gravity~\cite{Schmole2016, Matsumoto2019,Westphal2021}.
 In that region, the anti-spring effects in cavity optomechanics are well known and practiced~\cite{Chen2013,Aspelmeyer2014}.
 To avoid decoherence due to photon shot noise, we will consider a sandwich configuration of mirrors~\cite{Michimura2017}.